 Minimum Length of Stay for Volunteers: 37 days

 Room and Board Arrangements

-Accommodations & Transportation: Students will stay in wood-frame cottages (no electricity) near bathroom facilities having electricity and showers for men and women.
+Students will stay in wood-frame cottages (no electricity) near bathroom facilities having electricity and showers for men and women.
 All housing is near the dining hall, which has electricity, with two bathrooms and a kitchen.
 There is also a small museum on site.
 The project lab for artifact cleaning and analysis is attached to the dining hall.
 Breakfast and dinner will be served in the dining hall and lunch will be eaten in the field.
-At the University of Arizona, participants will be housed in a university dormitory and issued meal cards to be used during their stay.
+At the University of Arizona, participants will be housed in a university dormitory and provided funds for meals during their stay.
 Participants will be transported in University of Arizona vehicles to Rock Art Ranch from Tucson at the beginning and end of the fieldwork.
 All costs to the participant are paid by the NSF-REU grant.

 Adams, E. Charles.
 2002.
 Homol’ovi: An Ancient Hopi Settlement Cluster.
 University of Arizona Press, Tucson.

 Burton, Jeffrey F. 1993.
 Environmental Setting.
 In Days in the Painted Desert and the Petrified Forests of Northern Arizona, edited by Jeffery F. Burton, pp. 7-30.
 Western Archaeological and Conservation Center, Publications in Anthropology 62.